gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/README.md

 ## Setup for Linux (wolfSSL local copy)

-This is a legacy method for installation.
+This is an alternate method for installation.
 It is recommended to use the new `CMakeLists.txt` to point to wolfSSL source code.

  1. Run `setup.sh` at _/path/to_`/wolfssl/IDE/Espressif/ESP-IDF/` to deploy files into ESP-IDF tree
  2. Find Wolfssl files at _/path/to/esp_`/esp-idf/components/wolfssl/`